John Sampson (North Carolina politician): Political career

 Sampson was appointed as the first Register of Deeds for Duplin County for the first two years after the county had been created in 1750 from New Hanover County, North Carolina.
 A decade later, Sampson was elected in 1760 as the first mayor of the strategic port of Wilmington, North Carolina.

 During the administration of Colonial Governor William Tryon, Sampson was a member of his Executive Council.
 He is believed to have continued in this role after the Halifax Constitution of 1776 was signed and Richard Caswell became Governor of the state.

 Legacy

-Sampson's step-son Richard Clinton and his biological son, James Sampson, also became important political and military figures during the American Revolution and the early years of the 19th century.
-Sampson County, North Carolina was named in honor of General John Sampson.
+Sampson's stepson, Richard Clinton, and his biological son, James Sampson, also became important political and military figures during the American Revolution and the early years of the 19th century.
+Sampson County, North Carolina, is named in honor of General John Sampson.